Jennifer Kent follows up The Babadook with a devastating interrogation of Australia’s dark past.

 This isn’t horror in the traditional sense.
 There are no jump scares or monsters hiding under the bed; the villains here are all too human, and it’s a devastating, uncomfortable watch.
 But there’s a sense that The Nightingale needs to be exactly the film it is, bubbling with completely justified anger and pain.
-It also proves Kent’s versatility as a horror director, and offers a fresh perspective on what the genre itself means, challenging notions of the female-revenge flick while also serving as a vital insight into an oft-glossed over aspect of history.
+It also proves Kent’s versatility as a director, and offers a fresh perspective on what the genre itself means, challenging notions of the female-revenge flick while also serving as a vital insight into an oft-glossed over aspect of history.

 Published 26 Jan 2019